 Sterile pyuria is the presence of elevated numbers of white cells (>10 white cells/mm3) in urine which appears sterile.

 Sterile pyuria is not an uncommon laboratory finding because:

-Stamm and colleagues (Stamm WE, Wagner KF, Amsel R, et al: Causes of acute urethral syndrome in women.
-N Engl J Med 303:409-415, 1980) have established that urethral samples should be cultured or otherwise tested for pathogens in women who are sexually active and have documented pyuria with persistently "negative" urine cultures.
+Stamm and colleagues (Stamm WE, Wagner KF, Amsel R, et al: Causes of an acute urethral syndrome in women.
+N Engl J Med 303:409-415, 1980) have established that urethral samples should be cultured.
+Otherwise tested for pathogens in women who are sexually active and have documented pyuria with persistently "negative" urine cultures.
 They suggest some potential causes to investigate: